Zeroo28/reven/README.md

 ## Getting started

-Make sure you have all of the requirements installed on your machine before proceeding.
+Make sure you have all the requirements installed on your machine before proceeding.

-To get started with flutter refer to their [documentation](https://docs.flutter.dev/).
+To get started, refer to flutter [documentation](https://docs.flutter.dev/).

 ```sh
 git clone https://github.com/Zeroo28/discord_rpc